-Read and Publish Content on These Medium Alternative Platforms
+Read and Publish Content on These Medium Alternatives

-That ends our list of the best Medium alternatives that you can use to read and publish content.
-Medium is pretty unique and it is very hard to find its exact alternative.
-That said, there are many platforms and services out there which excel at things where Medium falters.
-Do check this list and let us know which platform seems the best for you by writing in the comments section below.
+That ends our list of the top 15 best Medium alternatives you can use to read and publish content online in 2022.
+While we can agree that Medium offers a unique value proposition and it is hard to find its exact alternative, we hope you find these Medium alternatives helpful.
+We have included the platforms and services that excel at things where Medium falters.
+Do let us know which platform seems the best for your publishing or reading needs in the comments section below.

 Thanks so much for posting these alternatives to Medium for writers.
 I’m getting kicked out of the Medium Partner and Referral Programs because I don’t have 100 followers.
 They’re giving me 2 weeks to come up with 94 new followers.
 I have 2 blogs on 2 different subjects, but I also wanted a place to just write and not be confined to just 2 subjects.
 I thought I had found that on Medium, but I’m not going to do their sales work for them, in addition to providing the content they profit off of.
 Ghost looks really promising.
 Thanks again!